-Not only does the Hookerman appear in Flanders on North Four Bridges Road, but Warren County also claims him on the Naugherton Road railroad tracks in Washington Township.
+Not only does the Hookerman appear in Flanders on North Four Bridges Road, but Morris County also claims him on the Naughright Road railroad tracks in Washington Township.
 Hillsborough in Somerset County claims to view the Hookerman at abandoned railroad tracks off Roycefield Road, and other reports of the Hookerman are now coming in from Boonton and Budd Lake.
 Are these people really seeing the Hookerman all over the state, or is the well-known folk tale now just being associated with any set of abandoned tracks?

 The Long Valley/Flanders site has actively reported the mystery lights for over a century along the tracks.
 Constructed in the mid-nineteenth century as a link between Chester and Long Valley, the railroad line carried iron ore, passengers and freight up until the 1930s.
 The appearance of the Flanders lights are almost identical to other sightings across the country.
 The light is often a dull yellow.
 The flickering effect is much like a lantern swinging from side to side.

 Anthony Muller, a science teacher in Mt.
 Arlington has witnessed these lights on several occasions and offers an explanation of the occurrences:

 The effect is a bright, rose to amber colored light, ball-like or disc-like in shape with a diameter of about four feet.
 It seems to be 10 to 12 feet above the tracks and moves in one direction up the tracks.
 I would estimate its speed at 25 to 40 mph.
 I was quite interested in this phenomenon and began some research.